kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ### Step 4: Add authentication details from Secrets

 Integrations into external systems usually need authentication details dealing with sensitive data.
 To handle that data properly in Secrets, the LogPipeline supports the reference of Secrets.
-The key-value entries of the Secrets can be mapped to environment variables of the Fluent Bit Pods, and with that, are available for usage in [placeholder expressions](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/variables).

 With the `http` and the `grafana-loki` output definition, the `valueFrom` attribute allows the mapping of Secret keys as visible in the following `http` output example: